Shopify/ruby-lsp/vscode/README.md

 When `rubyLsp.formatter` is set to `auto`, Ruby LSP tries to determine which formatter to use.

 If the bundle has a **direct** dependency on a supported formatter, such as `rubocop` or `syntax_tree`, that will be used.
 Otherwise, formatting will be disabled and you will need add one to the bundle.
+Using globally installed formatters or linters is not supported, they must in your Gemfile or gemspec.